nautobot/nautobot/nautobot/docs/additional-features/graphql.md

 ## Saved Queries

-Queries can now be stored inside of Nautobot.
-Allowing the user to easy rerun queries using a slug.
+Queries can now be stored inside of Nautobot, allowing the user to easily rerun previously defined queries.

 Inside of Extensibility > Data Management > GraphQL Queries, there are views to create and manage GraphQL queries.

-These queries can be ran through the detailed view or from an API request.
-The queries can also be passed into GraphiQL by using the "Open in GraphiQL" button or from a new tab in the navigation called "Queries".
-This tab is only visible when viewing GraphiQL.
+Saved queries can be executed from the detailed query view or via a REST API request.
+The queries can also be populated from the detailed query view into GraphiQL by using the "Open in GraphiQL" button.
+Additionally, in the GraphiQL UI, there is now a menu item, "Queries", which can be used to populate GraphiQL with any previously saved query.

-To launch a stored query, a POST request needs to be sent to `http://127.0.0.1:8000/api/extras/graphql-queries/[slug]/run/`.
-This request can use a JSON body to pass in GraphQL variables into the query.
+To execute a stored query via the REST API, a POST request can be sent to `/api/extras/graphql-queries/[slug]/run/`.
+Any GraphQL variables required by the query can be passed in as JSON data within the request body.